geertj/gruvi/docs/tutorial.rst

   instance.
 And the ``client`` argument is the transport that is connecting to the remote client.
 In this case it will be a :class:`gruvi.pyuv.TCP` instance.
-* The function will run in its own greenlet.
+* The function will run in its own fiber.
 This is automatically taken care of by ``StreamServer``.
 * The function body contains a simple loop that reads a chunk from the client, and echoes its back.
 Note that both the ``stream.read()`` and ``stream.write()`` invocations are switchpoints.
-This is OK, because the entire function runs in a separate greenlet.
+This is OK, because the entire function runs in a separate fiber.
 * There are two debugging ``print()`` statements.
 The first one shows the address of the remote peer.
 This uses :meth:`pyuv.TCP.getpeername` to get the remote name and then :meth:`gruvi.util.saddr` to format it to a string.